arvenil/arvenil/README.md

 #### July 2007 – August 2007 (2 months), Kraków, Poland

-Summer job and my first professional experience
+Summer job, and my first professional experience

 * head developer and designer of ticket/issue tracking system
 * developer and designer of companies database for sales department
 * creation, development and maintenance of existing software (CRM, Website Builder and others)

 # Something not right?